drone/docs/content/runner/vm/configuration/reference/drone-tmate-enabled.md

 ---
 date: 2000-01-01T00:00:00+00:00
 title: DRONE_TMATE_ENABLED
-author: bradrydzewski
+author: tphoney
 weight: 1
 ---

 Optional boolean value.
-Enables remote ssh access to your pipeline container using the tmate.
+Enables remote ssh access to your pipeline instance using the tmate.
 Both the hosted service and self-hosted services are supported.
-This feature is disabled by default. _This feature required version 1.6.1 of the docker runner and higher._
+This feature is disabled by default. _This feature only works on linux ie where platform's os is set to linux._

 ```bash
 DRONE_TMATE_ENABLED=true